Sengkang: Compassvale Bus Interchange

 On 24 November 2014, LTA officially announced the expansion of the Sengkang Bus Interchange to accommodate future bus services under the Bus Service Enhancement Programme (BSEP) Scheme as the current interchange does not have enough parking spaces for more services.
 The expansion consists of 12 additional parking bays, boarding and alighting facilities, concourse area, staff lounge and a canteen.
 The expansion works were completed in the third quarter of 2016.
 The extension, named Compassvale Bus Interchange, is located adjacent to Sengkang Bus Interchange along Sengkang Square and it officially opened on 12 March 2017.
+With the opening of Buangkok ITH, the interchange has ceased to operate on 1 December 2024.

-Future bus interchange at Buangkok
+Buangkok Bus Interchange

-A new bus interchange which will be part of a mixed, integrated development, named Sengkang Grand Residences/Mall, is due to be completed by 2023, is under construction at Buangkok.
-It will be accessible by Buangkok MRT on the North East Line.
+A new bus interchange, Buangkok Bus Interchange, opened as part of a mixed, integrated development named Sengkang Grand Residences/Mall on 1 December 2024.
+The interchange was due to be completed by the third quarter of 2023 but was delayed.
+It is accessible from Exit A of Buangkok MRT station on the North East Line.

 Road network

 Sengkang is connected to many parts of Singapore through its road network.
 The Tampines Expressway (TPE) links Sengkang Town up with Singapore's expressway network.
-The Kallang-Paya Lebar Expressway, which provides a direct route to the city area via TPE, was completed in late 2008.
+The Kallang–Paya Lebar Expressway, which provides a direct route to the city area via TPE, was completed in late 2008.
 New roads were built in the early 2000s to ease traffic congestion on Punggol Road.
 Buangkok Green and Buangkok Drive were completed in the second half of 1999.
 They shorten the drive from the Central Expressway near Ang Mo Kio Avenue 5 to Punggol Road.
 The first part of a S$23 million project to make Sengkang town less congested was opened on 7 April 2001.
 The completed work involved an extension to Sengkang East Road, which runs from Compassvale Street to Tampines Expressway (TPE), and a slip road to the TPE in the direction of the Seletar and Central Expressways.
 The second part of the project involved the completion of the Sengkang East Road and Sengkang East Drive Flyovers.
 The Sengkang East Road and Sengkang East Drive Flyovers were officially opened on 16 May 2004, making it easier for residents of Sengkang and Punggol new towns in the north-east to travel to other parts of Singapore.
 Extensions had been made to Sengkang West Avenue and Sengkang West Way to connect to the future Sengkang West Industrial Park.

 Major roads that run within the boundaries of Sengkang Planning Area include Sengkang East Drive, Sengkang East Avenue, Sengkang East Road, Sengkang East Way, Sengkang West Avenue, Sengkang West Road, Sengkang West Way and Jalan Kayu.